Colleges by Location

 In conclusion, Columbia University School of General Studies caters to non-traditional students by providing a supportive and inclusive learning community.
 With its prestigious faculty, diverse student body, and comprehensive resources, it offers a rigorous liberal arts education to students from various backgrounds who wish to pursue their academic and career goals.
 GS aims to facilitate a transformative educational experience that equips students with the knowledge, skills, and opportunities necessary for success in their chosen fields.

-Located in New York, NY and set in an urban environment, Columbia University School of General Studies is a private comprehensive higher education institution.
-This academic institution uses a semester-based calendar.
+Columbia University School of General Studies is a private comprehensive higher education institution located in New York, NY and set in an urban environment.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 29%.
-The freshman retention rate at Columbia University School of General Studies is 94% and the six-year graduation rate is 92%.
+The freshman retention rate at Columbia University School of General Studies is 98% and the six-year graduation rate is 95%.

 The freshmen application deadline for this school is May 15.
 The transfer application deadline is May 15.